 A common myth is that students with learning or other disabilities are unable to learn a foreign language.
 Research has shown that this is not the case, and in fact, many students with learning and other disabilities have been quite successful in foreign language classes, even in languages considered to be among the more difficult.
 With the right accommodations, all students can be successful in learning another language.
 Therefore, Duke does not exempt disabled students from the foreign language requirement (or any other curricular requirement).

-Duke University assists students with learning or other disabilities who provide the necessary documentation and request accommodations through the Student Disability Access Office (SDAO) or the Academic Resource Center (ARC).
+Duke University assists students with learning or other disabilities who provide the necessary documentation and request accommodations through the Student Disability Access Office (SDAO).
 Duke University does not grant waivers of curricular requirements but formulates an individualized plan that may include course specific accommodations and academic support services such as tutoring and study skills enhancement.

 In recognition of the fact that the foreign language requirement, unlike the other area of knowledge and mode of inquiry requirements, demands a specified sequence of courses that build on one another, course substitution for the third course (FL 203) in the beginning language sequence (FL 101, 102, 203) will be available, upon recommendation of the instructor and language program director to the Dean of Academic Affairs, as an extraordinary exception for students who are not able to successfully pass their second course in the sequence even with utilization of appropriate accommodations, interventions, and an exceptional work ethic.
 Exceptions will not be made for students who have not sought out and utilized appropriate accommodations and interventions, and demonstrated an exceptional work ethic, in the first and second courses.
 Moreover, the first and second courses must be taken with no interruption between courses unless the student has been granted a leave of absence or has been dismissed after the first course.
 No exceptions will be made in the student’s 7th or 8th semester (e.g. the senior year).

 Therefore, students who have a suspected or documented disability should immediately schedule an appointment with the SDAO for evaluation in the first few weeks of taking their first foreign language course.
-Students who do not qualify for accommodations under the Americans with Disabilities Act (ADA), may visit or be referred to the Academic Resource Center (ARC), which may also provide for appropriate accommodations and interventions.
+Students who do not qualify for accommodations under the Americans with Disabilities Act (ADA), may visit or be referred to the Academic Resource Center (ARC), for learning strategies support.